 Installing gated entry to your home helps in the same way as a good fence.
 I would always recommend gating access to the rear of your house, making it harder for people to just wander either in or out.
 If you’ve got kids, make it a tall gate with a latch up nice and high so that they can’t undo it themselves.
 At the front of the house, if possible, why not consider adding a gate to your driveway.
 Electronic or manually opened and closed, it’s another barrier to stopping opportunistic people wandering in.
+Plus, you don’t require a lot of room to install one and make your property more secure.
+A bifold driveway gate works without a track and swings differently from a traditional gate, allowing you to control how much space it takes up.
 A gated entry will also help stop your children from straying out into the road although I would never advise leaving them unattended!
 For extra security use high or trickier latches and locks for side gates, add a bell for additional awareness as well.

 Locked Windows & Doors

 It goes without saying that if you’re leaving the house you should make sure your doors and windows are locked and secure but you should also do the same when you’re in the house or garden.
 Lock your doors and windows then remove the keys; this prevents the ability to smash the glass and reach through to open the door.
 Instead, place your keys somewhere safe nearby, so they’re accessible when required but out of immediate reach (and little hands!).
 The same applies to windows; I once saw someone attach their keys to a small hook they installed near each window.
 Remember if you’ve got small children to keep those keys up high; windows in the upper stories of your home should always stay locked to prevent small children falling from them!